-Jurisdictions in the United States are increasingly adopting these kinds of evidence-based eyewitness identification procedures, and yet improvements remain needed.
+Yet improvements remain needed.
 In their commentary, Loftus and coauthor Rachel Greenspan (University of California, Irvine) report findings showing that some of the pristine conditions are commonly used by US law enforcement agencies, while others are not.
 This reality raises the question of what conclusions can be drawn in the many instances when conditions are not pristine.

-To this point, commentary authors Laura Mickes (Royal Holloway, University of London), Steven E. Clark (University of California, Riverside), and Scott D. Gronlund (University of Oklahoma) present evidence from Wixted and Wells's analyses showing that confidence can indicate accuracy even when the identification conditions are not pristine - thus, for a jury assessing the accuracy of an identification, knowing how confident the eyewitness was may be more useful than knowing whether she made the identification under pristine conditions.
+To this point, commentary authors Laura B. Mickes (Royal Holloway, University of London, United Kingdom), APS Fellow Steven E. Clark (University of California, Riverside), and APS Fellow Scott D. Gronlund (University of Oklahoma) present evidence from Wixted and Wells's analyses showing that confidence can indicate accuracy even when the identification conditions are not pristine - thus, for a jury assessing the accuracy of an identification, knowing how confident the eyewitness was may be more useful than knowing whether she made the identification under pristine conditions.